akmorrow13/CompBIO_Seminar_2020/docs/tutorial/commandline.rst

 ====================

 We would like to add a command line tool that allows users to run PlotMAPQ from the command line.
+As mentioned in :ref:`Project Setup`, we have included a `bin` directory that contains scripts that can be run from the command line.
 This allows users to call our modules from a script, as well as python.
 To do so, all we have to do is add a script that calls PlotMAPQ, and then declare the script in our setup script.